s3rius/obsidian/docs/Python/How to start a python project.md

 Don't forget to add `.gitignore`.
 You can find it [here](https://github.com/github/gitignore/blob/master/Python.gitignore).

-It' REALLY IMPORTANT for correct work of pre-commit.
+It' VERY IMPORTANT for correct work of pre-commit.

 Now we can install hooks.
 ```console